 Take some time before contacting the person who blocked you.

 While it may be tempting to reach out, waiting is usually a good idea.
 It’s completely natural to want to know what went wrong.
-However, you may not get answers right now—especially when both you and the other person are angry.
+However, you may not get answers right now—especially when both you and the other person are very angry.
 That’s why it’s especially important to give yourself some time to cool down.
 Wait at least 24 hours before doing anything.

 Wanting answers is reasonable, but confronting someone or asking them to talk is unlikely to get you what you want.